SlotifyApp/api/api_docs/Apis/DefaultApi.md

 # **postAPITeamsTeamIDUsersUserID**
 > Team postAPITeamsTeamIDUsersUserID(userID, teamID)

-Add a user to a team
+Add a user to a team.

 ### Parameters